tparker1/chlora_plots/README.md

 ``SET regions`` - a list of Region IDs.

 ###  Visualize polygons before masking
-Another plot to visually inform you about your bounding box and polygons.
-Any part of a polygon that is outside of the bounding box will be lost.
+Visually presents the bounding box and polygons to be masked.

+_Any part of a polygon that is outside of the bounding box will be lost. _

 ### Create Masks
-_This will store masked arrays on your system as pkl files (one .pkl for each polygon region).

-``SET path_to_pkls_folder`` to a folder where you wish to store your regional masks
+``SET path_to_pkls_folder`` to a folder where you wish to store your regional masks (one .pkl for each polygon region)

 The big idea:

 The given polygons (ex: _Arrigo et al 2017 Sample Areas.shp_) are mapped to the Ocean Colour lat/lon grid and saved (via a pkl file) as an numpy masked array.
 This runs multiple regions in parallel.

 ### Plot
-Can be used to load in the masks and visually check that they are as expected.
+Visually confirm that the stored masks are as expected.